-Four.
 It’s okay to cry but also try to remember the happy times spent with your loved one.

 All the adverts and songs glorify Christmas as a happy time of year.
 We must sing, we must eat, drink and be merry.
 But it’s also okay to cry.
-It’s perfectly fine to reminisce of happier times with those we loved and cry for the pain of losing them.
-Even years later it’s still fine to cry for a grandparent, a parent, a sibling or even a late pet.
+It’s perfectly fine to reminisce about happier times with those we loved and cry for the pain of losing them.
+Even years later it’s still fine to cry for a grandparent, a parent, a sibling, or even a late pet.

 But, as difficult as it might seem, it’s also important to remember all the good times and the holidays gone by.
 I can recall many heartwarming stories of my grandparents at Christmas.
-From my late grandmother mixing up the Christmas gifts, to the millennium spent celebrating in my late grandfather’s shed, I have so many great memories to bring a smile to my face.
+From my late grandmother mixing up the Christmas gifts to the millennium spent celebrating in my late grandfather’s shed, I have so many great memories to bring a smile to my face.

-Five.
 It’s okay to open up and talk to someone.

 I always find that being open and honest about your grief is the best policy.
 The fact is that many people have experienced grief in some shape or form.
 Grief is something that even the toughest of tough aren’t exempt from.

 If you find yourself lonely or struggling on Christmas, why not reach out to a friend or family member for support?
 If you’d rather speak with someone in confidence, there are a variety of helplines available and online sources available, even on Christmas.